Prompt Engineering Guide

 Emotion Prompting

-On this page, you'll learn how to apply emotion prompting and how it takes advantage of the fact that LLMs are trained on data from diverse domains—such as conversations, poetry, and music—that are rich in emotional language.
+On the Emotion Prompting page, you'll learn how to apply emotion prompting and how it takes advantage of the fact that LLMs are trained on data from diverse domains—such as conversations, poetry, and music—that are rich in emotional language.

 Re-reading (RE2)

 Does your LLM miss key details in your prompts?
-Re-reading (RE2)2 can address this by asking the LLM to re-read the prompt before responding.
-RE2 is versatile and compatible with most thought-eliciting prompting techniques, including Chain-of-Thought (CoT)3.
+Re-reading (RE2) can address this by asking the LLM to re-read the prompt before responding.
+RE2 is versatile and compatible with most thought-eliciting prompting techniques, including Chain-of-Thought (CoT) Prompting.

-On this page, you'll discover how Re-reading (RE2) works.
+On the Re-reading page, you'll discover how Re-reading (RE2) works.
 Despite its simplicity, RE2 is a powerful and effective technique that consistently boosts LLM reasoning performance by just re-reading the prompt.

 Rephrase and Respond (RaR)

-On this page, you'll learn how to use RaR, explore the two-step RaR approach, and see how it helps resolve ambiguity in prompts.
+On the Rephrase and Respond page, you'll learn how to use RaR, explore the two-step RaR approach, and see how it helps resolve ambiguity in prompts.

 Role Prompting

-Role prompting56 is another simple yet powerful technique where you assign specific roles to the LLM.
-It's also called role-play prompting7 or persona prompting89.
+Role prompting is another simple yet powerful technique where you assign specific roles to the LLM.
+It's also called role-play prompting or persona prompting.
 We’ve already touched on this in the giving instructions doc, but here we've taken a more advanced and comprehensive look.
 This technique is useful for a range of tasks, such as writing, reasoning, and dialogues, and it allows for more context-specific responses.

-On this page, you'll learn how to effectively use role prompting and explore best practices to the most out of your role prompting.
+On the Role Prompting page, you'll learn how to effectively use role prompting and explore best practices to the most out of your role prompting.

 System 2 Attention (S2A)

-On this page, you'll explore the two stages of S2A and how to apply it with practical examples.
+On the System 2 Attention page, you'll explore the two stages of S2A and how to apply it with practical examples.

 SimToM

-On this page, you'll learn about the two stages of SimToM and how to apply them effectively.
+On the SimToM page, you'll learn about the two stages of SimToM and how to apply them effectively.

 Conclusion and Next Steps